roman-milk/roman-milk.github.io/pet-mommyslut.md

+===

- ****** &quot;Pet Mommy&quot;: Fucking with Mommy-Slut ****** bysilkstockingslover© Recap: This is actually part three.
+Recap: This is actually part three.
 Obviously, you should read parts 1 and 2 first, as they will help understand how the mother ended up where she is now; if you already have read the first two parts and can't remember the basic plot or just want to start here on part three...here is a very brief summary of the story so far.

  "Pet Mommy": Creating a Mommy-Slut Summary: A mother learns her son fantasizes about fucking her and, realizing just how much he resembles her deceased dominant husband, decides to make his fantasy a reality...in the end seducing her son and becoming his submissive pet mommy.